mattpodolak/enLIGHT-Mentorship-Program/README.md

 > flask shell
 ```

 Running into problems with db migration because u deleted a column?

-OR delete app.db
+Do the following OR delete app.db
 ```bash
 > db.reflect()
 > db.drop_all()